ryan258/prompt_ui/README.md

 - **Persistent Storage:** Uses Chrome’s storage API for reliable, profile-specific data storage.
 - **Notifications:** Get instant feedback on import/export and other actions.
 - **Accessible & Responsive:** Modern design with accessibility in mind.
+- **Reveal/Expand Multiple Snippets:** Expand as many snippet cards as you want at once; each card can be independently expanded or collapsed.
+- **Preview First 3 Lines:** When collapsed, each snippet card shows up to the first three lines of the prompt for quick skimming.

 ---